 To access our clinic, please present yourself to our reception around 4:45pm where you will be given a confidential name card and entered into the clinic draw (there is no need to come earlier as the clinic is not “first come first served”).
 At 5pm sharp we will do a random draw for the 10 spots to see the doctor that evening.
 In the event of a busy clinic, anyone turned away is invited to come back to another clinic night.
 We are also happy to provide referrals to other clinics.

-There is often a waiting period before you see the doctor.
-The order in which patients are seen is at the discretion of the clinic staff.
+There is often a wait before you see the doctor.
+The order in which patients are seen is at the discretion of the clinic staff, but it’s usually in the order of the draw.
 You could be here as late as 9:30 pm.
 If you need to leave and come back, please speak with the person at the reception desk.
 Many people do homework, watch a movie, or read something from our zine library to pass the time.
 Although we cannot offer childcare during the clinic, Head & Hands is a family friendly space and you are welcome to bring your kids!
 There are lots of toys, books and movies around to keep them busy.

 Once in the clinic…